petterbj/socks5_server.py/README.md

 # socks5_server.py
 A socks5 server imepletation
+## This is a simplified version of socks5.
 ## Work in most cases
 This program covers most of the specs in
 [RFC 1928 SOCKS Protocol Version 5 - IETF](https://www.ietf.org/rfc/rfc1928.txt).